Lamborghini Centenario: Centenario Roadster

 Lamborghini unveiled the Centenario Roadster at the August 2016 Pebble Beach Concours d'Elegance.
 The only change from the coupé counterpart is the weight of the car, which is now set to at least 1570 kg due to the loss of the roof and the addition of chassis reinforcing components.
 Performance remains the same as that of the coupé.

 Production

 A total of 40 cars, (20 coupes and 20 roadsters) were produced, all of which were already sold via invitation to selected customers.

-In media

-The Centenario appears as a playable vehicle in the Forza racing video game series, starting with Forza Horizon 3, as well as in the mobile games Asphalt 8: Airborne, Asphalt 9: Legends and Real Racing 3.
-It also appears in the 2017 science fiction action film Transformers: The Last Knight as the alternate form of the Autobot Hot Rod.